 Turn signed brewery paperwork into finance-usable rows

-The hardest part of this workflow is usually not the spreadsheet design.
-It is getting the real delivery note into that structure while the evidence is still fresh.
 Brewery paperwork is signed in the yard, corrected at the cellar door, and sometimes printed on paper that fades before the month-end file is opened again.
-That is why capture discipline matters more than theory.
-If the pub records the same defined fields from the source document on receipt, the bookkeeping later becomes checking and posting rather than rekeying and guessing.
+Capture discipline matters more than spreadsheet design: if the pub records the same defined fields on receipt, bookkeeping later becomes checking and posting rather than rekeying and guessing.

 Extract invoice data to Excel with natural language prompts